Devin Singletary Injury Update: Bills Running Back Goes Down In Opening Drive Against 49ers

-Devin Singletary went down in the opening drive against the San Francisco 49ers, a potentially damaging loss for the Buffalo Bills.
+Devin Singletary went down in the opening drive against the San Francisco 49ers, a scary moment that that initially looked like a damaging loss for the Buffalo Bills.

 The Bills running back was taken down hard after a short gain early in the first quarter, with the team’s medical staff taking to the field to tend to him.